 Year A, Lent 5 Ezekiel 37:1-14

-I have heard and preached the story of the “dry bones” many times.
-Never has it seemed more appropriate and more profound than when I read it this week.
-Ezekiel was a priest and prophet who lived about 500 years before Jesus.
-He lived in a critical time— when the majority of the Hebrew people (including Ezekiel) were exiled to Babylon.
-In the beginning of the book, Ezekiel was warning people about the invasion that was to come.
-He called on people to change.
-However, once Israel was defeated and the people were scattered to foreign lands, his tone change.
-There was more comfort and hope.
-Ezekiel’s primary audience became the people who were displaced, cut off from their homeland.
-The vast majority of people would not live to see their homes.
+Ezekiel was a priest and prophet who lived about 500 years before Jesus was born.
+He lived in a critical time— when the majority of the Hebrew people were forcibly exiled to Babylon.
+He was one of the people exiled.
+The primary audience for the reading we heard today were the people who were displaced, cut off from their homeland for generations.
+They were people who would not live to see their homes.
 They would die in a foreign land.
 Some of their descendants might return, but many would not.
 The exile lasted approximately 70 years.
-That is a very long time to be cut off from your homeland, from your people, and even your place of worship.
-They didn’t even have facebook!

 When I preached this text 3 years ago, I identified with those displaced people.
 At the time, we all knew what it was to be cut off from family, friends and our faith community.
 I identified with the bones who spoke near the end of our reading.
 They said, “Our bones are dried up, and our hope is lost; we are cut off completely.”
 But here is the thing about this dramatic and vivid reading.
 It’s not about the bones or even about what the bones represent—which is the Hebrew people who were displaced.
 It’s not even about the prophet Ezekiel.
 It’s about what God can do for these bones.